Reductive group: With the unipotent radical

 A connected linear algebraic group $G$ over an algebraically closed field is called semisimple if every smooth connected solvable normal subgroup of $G$ is trivial.
-More generally, a connected linear algebraic group $G$ over an algebraically closed field is called reductive if the largest smooth connected unipotent normal subgroup of $G$ is trivial.
-This normal subgroup is called the unipotent radical and is denoted $R_u(G)$.
+More generally, a connected linear algebraic group $G$ over an algebraically closed field is called reductive if the largest smooth connected unipotent normal subgroup of G is trivial.
+This normal subgroup is called the unipotent radical and is denoted R_{u}(G).
 (Some authors do not require reductive groups to be connected.)
-A group $G$ over an arbitrary field k is called semisimple or reductive if the base change $G_{\overline k}$ is semisimple or reductive, where $\overline k$ is an algebraic closure of k.
+A group G over an arbitrary field k is called semisimple or reductive if the base change $G_{\overline k}$ is semisimple or reductive, where $\bar{k}$ is an algebraic closure of k.
 (This is equivalent to the definition of reductive groups in the introduction when k is perfect.)
 Any torus over k, such as the multiplicative group G_{m}, is reductive.

 With representation theory

-Over fields of characteristic zero another equivalent definition of a reductive group is a connected group $G$ admitting a faithful semisimple representation which remains semisimple over its algebraic closure $k^{al}$ ^{page 424}.
+Over fields of characteristic zero another equivalent definition of a reductive group is a connected group G admitting a faithful semisimple representation which remains semisimple over its algebraic closure k^{al}. ^{page 424}.

 Simple reductive groups

 A linear algebraic group G over a field k is called simple (or k-simple) if it is semisimple, nontrivial, and every smooth connected normal subgroup of G over k is trivial or equal to G. (Some authors call this property "almost simple".)
 This differs slightly from the terminology for abstract groups, in that a simple algebraic group may have nontrivial center (although the center must be finite).
-For example, for any integer n at least 2 and any field k, the group SL(n) over k is simple, and its center is the group scheme μ_{n} of nth roots of unity.
+For example, for any integer n at least 2 and any field k, the group SL(n) over k is simple, and its center is the group scheme μ_{n} of n-th roots of unity.